Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * estate && large rooms do not work

-* make it so the caste icon in componentsdisplay shows ties

 * make para a status effect (and fall later)

 * reorganize the research tree to include inhale/exhale